That Moment You Caps-Lock a Lead

 Immigration Assist’s ad had a compelling enough image for the customer, a clear headline.
 Importantly, in its copy, the ad anticipated the question that typically gets asked over and over again;

 Those words were effectively a subheading, and clear instructions followed.
 The ad’s call-to-action was “Send Message” – via Facebook Messenger – for those who wanted more info.
 Within hours, the admin guy had a handful of Messenger notifications.
 At least four of them, despite everything, asked simply the dreaded how to apply

 The admin guy snapped by the third.
 He wrote a response in Messenger to the unfortunate applicant, caps locked:

 “SERIOUSLY???
 Please READ THE POST.
 It has all the information on how to apply.
 Thank you.”

 It’s hardly surprising that the lead went away.
 Did the admin guy regret it?
 Frighteningly, no. In his mind, even if he had copy-pasted a standardised reply into Messenger and engaged the fool, he was convinced it would have soaked up time and effort with no assurance that the candidate was even qualified for the job.

 Here is where a chatbot would have made all the difference.
-As automated Messenger discussions, Chatbots love this kind of situation.
-Through a combination of scripted responses and action buttons, a chatbot could have gently led this candidate through a conversation that told him all about the job, about the requirements, about New Zealand, and much more – and naturally, let him know How To Apply.
+As automated Messenger conversations, Chatbots love this kind of situation.
+Through a combination of scripted responses and action buttons, a chatbot built in Manychat or Chatfuel could have gently led this candidate through a flow that told him all about the job, about the requirements, about New Zealand, and much more – and naturally, let him know How To Apply.